Commission Implementing Regulation (EU) No 29/2012

 Article 2

 Oils as referred to in Article 1(1) shall be presented to the final consumer in packaging of a maximum capacity of 5 litres.
-Such packaging shall be fitted with an opening system that can no longer be sealed after the first time it is opened and shall be labelled in accordance with Articles 3 to 6.
+Such packaging shall be fitted with an opening system that can no longer be sealed after the first time it is opened and F4, subject to the third subparagraph shall be labelled in accordance with Articles 3 to 6.

-However, in the case of oils intended for consumption in restaurants, hospitals, canteens and other similar collective establishments, the Member States may set a maximum capacity exceeding 5 litres for packaging depending on the type of establishment concerned.
+However, in the case of oils intended for consumption in restaurants, hospitals, canteens and other similar collective establishments, F5nothing in this Regulation prevents the appropriate authority from setting a maximum capacity exceeding 5 litres for packaging depending on the type of establishment concerned.

 Article 3